bilgino/angularforddd/README.md

 Furthermore, using business services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects.
 Building rich domain models is a major objective in object-oriented design.

-A common practice in Angular projects is using feature services or the "Fat Service, Skinny Model" pattern:
+A common practice in Angular projects is to use feature services or the "Fat Service, Skinny Model" pattern:

 ```
 @Injectable({